Understanding the Creator Economy

 “The path to becoming a creator is much different than it was a few years ago.
 You can now be purposeful about your approach.
 People are monetizing their platforms a lot sooner these days.”– Justin Moore, Founder of Creator Wizard

-Monetizing one’s original content remains the greatest concern among creators.
+Monetizing one’s original content remains the greatest concern among content creators.

-Currently, brand endorsements are the chief way that creators fund their career.
+Currently, brand endorsements are the chief way that content creators fund their career.

 Interviewer: “What business idea has the greatest potential for growth in the next decade?”